iotaledger/iota.js/documentation/docs/tutorials/value-transactions/02-prepare-the-dev-env.md

+---
+description: "Prepare a development environment to run the value transactions in iota.js tutorial."
+image: /img/client_banner.png
+keywords:

+- tutorial
+- Node.js 16
+- auxiliary library
+- proof of work
+- pow
+- shimmer
+- testnet node

+---

 # Prepare Your Development Environment

-In order to run the code in this tutorial you will need:
+To run the code in this tutorial, you will need the following:

 * [Node.js 16](https://nodejs.org/en/blog/release/v16.16.0/).
 * The [`@iota/iota.js`](https://www.npmjs.com/package/@iota/iota.js) library